 6. Credit Cards:

-The Council accepts VISA, MasterCard, and Discover.
+The Council accepts VISA, MasterCard, Discover and American Express.
 For gifts made by credit card, the date the charge is accepted for processing by the Council is the applicable date of the gift.

 The Council accepts PayPal payments (PCI/DSS Compliant)